 A variation of this method involves the milling of the area adjacent to the curb and gutter, but not milling the asphalt from the majority of the roadway.
 This allows for the overlay to meet the curb elevation, but does not incur the cost of a full milling operation.

-In this process, the existing asphalt and granular base is pulverized in a similar way to milling.
-However, with this method, the pulverized product is then graded and reshaped, a 50mm lift of crush is added and a 75mm layer of asphalt is placed.
+In this process, the existing asphalt and granular base is pulverised in a similar way to milling.
+However, with this method the pulverised product is then graded and reshaped, a 50mm lift of crush is added, and a 75mm layer of asphalt is placed.
 This method is used where the existing road surface has major deficiencies.
 This method is considerably less expensive than a complete reconstruction of the roadway but is not desirable for roadways with underground utilities.

 In other cases, a full reconstruction is necessary.
-This involves the removal of the existing sidewalk surface and unsuitable soils to a depth of nearly one metre to allow the placement of gravel followed by a 100mm-thick concrete sidewalk.
+This involves removing the existing sidewalk surface and unsuitable soils to a depth of nearly one metre to allow the placement of gravel followed by a 100mm-thick concrete sidewalk.

 Gravel Road Maintenance

-Various types of maintenance treatments are used on gravel roads.
-These treatments include the following:
+Various types of maintenance treatments are used on gravel roads and treatments include:

 Millings from the Road Rehabilitation program are placed on gravel roads.
 These millings are placed, shaped, and compacted in 200mm to 300mm layers.
-Placing millings on gravel roads provides a harder surface that needs less grading maintenance and considerably reduces the amount of dust produced by traffic.
+Placing millings on gravel roads provides a harder surface that needs less grading maintenance and reduces the amount of dust produced by traffic considerably.

-Crushed gravels are used on existing gravel roads that have a good sub base and require minor surface maintenance.
-Crushed gravels are placed, shaped, and compacted to restore a smooth driving surface.
+Crushed gravel are used on existing gravel roads that have a good sub base and require minor surface maintenance.
+Crushed gravel are placed, shaped, and compacted to restore a smooth driving surface.